SQL: Distributed SQL processing

 Distributed Relational Database Architecture (DRDA) was designed by a workgroup within IBM from 1988 to 1994.
 DRDA enables network-connected relational databases to cooperate to fulfill SQL requests.

 An interactive user or program can issue SQL statements to a local RDB and receive tables of data and status indicators in reply from remote RDBs.
 SQL statements can also be compiled and stored in remote RDBs as packages and then invoked by package name.
 This is important for the efficient operation of application programs that issue complex, high-frequency queries.
 It is especially important when the tables to be accessed are located in remote systems.

 The messages, protocols, and structural components of DRDA are defined by the Distributed Data Management Architecture.
 Distributed SQL processing ala DRDA is distinctive from contemporary distributed SQL databases.

 Criticisms

 Design

 SQL deviates in several ways from its theoretical foundation, the relational model and its tuple calculus.
-In that model, a table is a set of tuples, while in SQL, tables and query results are lists of rows; the same row may occur multiple times, and the order of rows can be employed in queries (e.g. in the LIMIT clause).
+In that model, a table is a set of tuples, while in SQL, tables and query results are lists of rows; the same row may occur multiple times, and the order of rows can be employed in queries (e.g., in the LIMIT clause).

-Critics argue that SQL should be replaced with a language that returns strictly to the original foundation: for example, see The Third Manifesto.
+Critics argue that SQL should be replaced with a language that returns strictly to the original foundation: for example, see The Third Manifesto by Hugh Darwen and C.J.
+Date (2006, ISBN 0-321-39942-0).